 Replacement batteries are an issue when traveling to some remote and/or international destinations.
 A great option in this kind of situation is a combining a rechargeable light with a solar charger.
 The Black Diamond ReVolt is our favorite for this kind of situation, with its flexible battery options, long battery run-time, and reasonable price.

 Weight and size is an issue for every backpacker or climber, even if you're not doing the full ultralight "I-cut-off-the-handle-of-my-toothbrush" thing to save weight.
 If weight and size are top considerations for you, there is no better option than the Petzl e+LITE.
-Weighing only an ounce (30 grams for those outside the US), it offers small size, a reasonable light, and rock-solid durability.
+Weighing only an ounce (27 grams), it offers small size, a reasonable light, and rock-solid durability.